l7mp/stunner/doc/INSTALL.md

   mechanism with the secret `$STUNNER_SHARED_SECRET`.
 * `STUNNER_USERNAME` (default: `user`): the
-  [username](https://www.rfc-editor.org/rfc/rfc8489.html#section-14.3) attribute clients can use to authenticate with STUNner over plain-text authentication.
+  [username](https://www.rfc-editor.org/rfc/rfc8489.html#section-14.3) attribute clients can use to authenticate with STUNner over `plaintext` authentication.
 Make sure to customize!
-* `STUNNER_PASSWORD` (default: `pass`): the password clients can use to authenticate with STUNner over plain-text authentication.
+* `STUNNER_PASSWORD` (default: `pass`): the password clients can use to authenticate with STUNner over `plaintext` authentication.
 Make sure to customize!
 * `STUNNER_SHARED_SECRET`: the shared secret used for `longterm` authentication mode.
+Make sure to customize!
+* `STUNNER_DURATION` (default: `86400` sec, i.e., one day): the lifetime of STUNner credentials in `longterm` authentication.
+Not used by STUNner directly, but the [long-term credential generation](/doc/AUTH.mc) mechanism use this configuration parameter to customize username/password lifetime.
 * `STUNNER_LOGLEVEL` (default: `all:WARN`): the default log level used by the STUNner daemons.
 * `STUNNER_MIN_PORT` (default: 10000): smallest relay transport port assigned by STUNner.
 * `STUNNER_MAX_PORT` (default: 20000): highest relay transport port assigned by STUNner.